Change derivation of PoSpace seed (and HDD-compatible exploit)

 Now I’m wondering if we should move history size into sector ID derivation instead.
 I don’t recall that there is any value in sector IDs to be identical regardless of history size.

-Moreover, I found an exploit for current design that may replace a random reads with essentially sequential reads during audit and potentially HDD-compatible plotter.
+Moreover, I found an exploit for current design that may replace random reads with essentially sequential reads during audit and potentially HDD-compatible plotter.

 Note that this is how we derive slot challenge for a sector: